 As of March 31, 2020, we had 67 issued patents, 61 of which are in the United States, and 25 pending applications, of which 20 are in the United States.
 Our issued patents expire at various dates through February 2038.
 The process of obtaining patent protection is expensive and time-consuming, and we may not be able to prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 We may choose not to seek patent protection for certain innovations and may choose not to pursue patent protection in certain jurisdictions.
 Furthermore, it is possible that our patent applications may not result in issued patents, that the scope of the claims in our issued patents will be insufficient or not have the coverage originally sought, that our issued patents will not provide us with any competitive advantages, and that our issued patents and other intellectual property rights may be challenged by others or invalidated through administrative process or litigation.
-In addition, issuance of a patent does not guarantee that we have an absolute right to practice our patented technology, or that we have the right to exclude others from practicing our patented technology.
+In addition, issuance of a patent does not guarantee that we have an absolute right to practice our patented technology.
 As a result, we may not be able to obtain adequate patent protection or to enforce our issued patents effectively.